Right to Product Safety & Quality in Saudi Arabia

 • Stop using the product if it appears unsafe and keep it as evidence.

-• File a complaint with the Ministry of Commerce through the MoC app, by calling 1900, or via the online portal.
+• File a complaint with the Ministry of Commerce through the MOC app, by calling 1900, or through the Balagh app for suspected commercial fraud.

 • Keep your receipt and any packaging — you will need these for a complaint or return.

-• If injured, get medical documentation and consult a lawyer about compensation claims.
+• If injured, get medical documentation and consult a lawyer about compensation claims through the courts.

 What should you NOT do?

-• Do not buy products without Arabic labels — they may not have been legally imported or tested for safety.
+• Do not buy products without Arabic labels — they may not have passed SABER certification or been legally imported.

-• Do not throw away defective products before filing a complaint — you need the evidence.
+• Do not throw away defective products before filing a complaint — you need the physical evidence.

-• Do not ignore product recalls — check the MoC website for active recall notices.
+• Do not ignore product recalls — check the MOC website and app for active recall notices.

 You came here to know your rights — help someone else know theirs.